Note: It may be necessary to click on Great Day or The Aboite Independent (above) to update the page of your choosing to the current date!

 To hear the complete 15-minute program click > on the sound bar above.

-This Book Review is by Emily Morgan, a professional writing major at Taylor University and a frequent reviewer for Church Libraries and Christian Book Previews.
+This Book Review is by Olivia Lauritzen, a professional writing major at Taylor University and a freelance writer for The SEG-Way News.

 Review used by permission of Evangelical Church Library Association (ECLA)